Powerful batch conformal prediction for classification

-Our key contributions are as follows: \begin{itemize} \item We cast the problem of finding the batch prediction set as the problem of finding all the vectors that are not rejected when testing each of the $y\in \range{K}^m$ possible sets of labels for $(y_{n+i})_{i\in \range{m}}$.
-By using the well-known Simes test, we show that there is a uniformly better (i.e., narrower) batch prediction set than Bonferroni's, that we refer to as the {\it Simes batch prediction set}. \item We introduce a novel {\it adaptive} Simes batch prediction set as follows.
-For each candidate vector of batch labels $y\in \range{K}^m$, an estimate $\hat{m}_0(y)$ of the number of true labels in $y$ is used instead of $m$ in the threshold of the Simes test, when testing that the true vector of labels is $y$. \item We extend the method that uses (adaptive) Simes to accommodate any $p$-value combining function, not necessarily of the Simes's type.
-In particular, this allows to consider a valid version of the well-known Fisher combination. \item We provide a computational shortcut algorithm to compute the bounds \eqref{lbub} that maintains the $1-\alpha$ coverage guarantee.
-For recovering the bounds \eqref{lbub}, the shortcut is exact for $K=2$ and approximate for $K>2$. \item We demonstrate the usefulness of our recommendations on Image data problems/ USPS digits problems and show that each of the novel methods increases accuracy, by producing narrower batch prediction sets in specific regimes. \end{itemize} The new introduced methods are all valid both in the iid and conditional model, and the theoretical proofs are deferred to the supplementary file.
+Our main contributions are as follows.
+We start by casting the problem of finding the batch prediction set as the problem of finding all the vectors that are not rejected when testing each of the $y\in \range{K}^m$ possible sets of labels in the conditional and iid models.
+By using the well-known Simes test, we show that there is a uniformly better (i.e., narrower) batch prediction set than Bonferroni's, that we refer to as the {\it Simes batch prediction set}.
+We further introduce an adaptive variant (its theoretical guarantee are established for conformal $p$-values with a possible label shift, enriching the available literature \citep{Storey2003,bates2023testing}).
+We show how to construct batch prediction sets with any $p$-value combining function in Algorithm \ref{alg:general}.
+We also provide a computational shortcut algorithm to compute the bounds \eqref{lbub} that maintains the $1-\alpha$ coverage guarantee.
+Finally, we provide an alternative method that combines batch scores rather than conformal $p$-values in Algorithm \ref{alg:batchscores}.
+We suggest the estimated likelihood ratio statistic, and show it has excellent power but a large computational cost compared to the methods that combine conformal $p$-values.
+We demonstrate the usefulness of our recommendations for image classification and USPS digits problems.\footnote{The code used in all our experiments is made publicly available at \url{https://github.com/ulyssegazin/BatchCP_Classification}}

+The novel methods are available in two versions, each being valid for the iid or conditional model.
+The theoretical proofs are deferred to the supplementary file.
 The latter also contains additional illustrations, numerical experiments and mathematical materials.